Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.6.0
+# Announcing C-Blosc2 2.6.1
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

 The Blosc development team is happy to announce a new release of C-Blosc2.
-This is a minor release where unified API among C-Blosc and C-Blosc2, specially regarding the splitmode.
-Also, now it is possible to pass the id of a user defined filter function; this is useful in multiple filter scenarios.
+This is a maintenance release with support for MacOS universal2 binaries (arm64+x86_64 build).

 C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and increasingly start to use its new functionality, like the